Pearson-Higher-Ed/design/c/buttons/v2.1.2/index.md

   - type: two column
     text: |
-      There are three types of buttons.
+      There are three types of buttons:

       * __Default button__ is your basic button, it can appear multiple times in a given group.